Patron and governing body

 Paul Palmer Esq

-Paul was commissioned from the Royal Military Academy Sandhurst in 1972 into the Royal Corps of Transport.
-His career was spent moving personnel, equipment and ammunition around the world by road, rail, sea and air.
+Paul Palmer was commissioned from the Royal Military Academy Sandhurst in 1972 into the Royal Corps of Transport.
+His career was spent in the movement of personnel, equipment and ammunition around the world by road, rail, sea and air.
 He spent two tours of duty in Northern Ireland and served in the Gulf.
-After leaving the Army he spent the next seven years working in the Middle East before retiring in 2009.
-He is a Blind Veterans UK beneficiary and started receiving support in 2010.
+After leaving the Army he spent the next 7 years working in the Middle East before retiring in 2009 and was diagnosed blind due to proliferative diabetic retinopathy in 2010.

 Kerry Levins Esq

 Kerry was appointed as a Trustee of Blind Veterans UK in 2012.
 A blind veteran himself, Kerry trained at the Royal Military Academy Sandhurst in 1990 and was commissioned into the Royal Signals in 1991.
 He served with the Queens Gurkha Signal Regiment in Hong Kong, Nepal and Brunei.
-He was discharged as a Captain in 1999.
-Kerry has been a Blind Veterans UK beneficiary receiving support from the charity since 2010.
+Discharged as a Captain in 1999, Kerry has been a Blind Veterans UK beneficiary since 2010.
 He is currently studying for a law degree.

 David joined the Council of Blind Veterans UK in March 2016.
 After studying at the College of Estate Management he qualified as a chartered surveyor.
 He joined the UK board of a listed property development and investment company before joining a leading UK bank where he became CEO of the Group’s property subsidiary and Group Property Director.
-Post retirement, David has used his experience through a number of board appointments in the private and public sectors.
+Post retirement, David has used his general management and property experience through a number of Board appointments in the private and public sectors.